Seristic/Prism-Flow/README.md

 - **Automated `.gitignore` Management:** Automatically detects untracked files matching configurable common patterns (e.g., `node_modules/`, `dist/`, `.env`).
 - **Configurable Automation Interval:** Set the frequency at which PrismFlow scans for untracked files and updates your `.gitignore` in the background.
 - **User Notifications:** Get discreet notifications when PrismFlow automatically adds new patterns to your `.gitignore`.
+- **Automated New File Comments:** Automatically inserts a header comment into newly created files, including the detected language and the file's path.
 - **Enhanced Readability:** Reduces cognitive load by visually segmenting code and offering immediate context.
 - **Improved Navigation:** Quickly jump to or understand the purpose of different code sections.
 - **Accessibility First:** Designed with a focus on making code more approachable and understandable for everyone.